-12. A documented review of the Business Plan is undertaken by the Trustee Board within required timescales.
+Control Objective 12: A documented review of the Business Plan is undertaken by the Trustee Board within required timescales.

 The Business Plan is reviewed by the Trustee, Strategist and Funder on an annual basis in accordance with the Trustee's Annual Planner.

-A financial forecast including new business summary is scheduled for each quarterly Board and ROSC meeting.
-These include key metrics such as AUM, income and costs, and forecasts of profit or loss.
-They enable the Trustee to monitor material deviations from the submitted Business Plan and to take such corrective action as may be necessary.
+A financial forecast was scheduled for each quarterly Board and ROSC meeting.
+These included key metrics such as AUM, income and costs, and forecasts of profit or loss.
+They enabled the Trustee to monitor material deviations from the submitted Business Plan and to take such corrective action as may be necessary.